joshdail/color-game/readme.md

 - Choose between dark or light mode
 - Display color values in RGB, hexadecimal, or HSL

-### Coming Soon

-- Change the difficulty level (The difficulty setting is shown but the functionality is not yet implemented)
+- Change the difficulty level